kinsi55/node_Syncify/README.md

 ### targets.txt

-This file is placed in the configured `repoDirectory`, it contains a list of playlists for Syncify to manage.
-Note that changes made to it are applied automatically on save if `enableAutoSync` is used
+This file is placed in the configured `repoDirectory`, it contains a list of Playlists for Syncify to manage.

+ℹ Changes made to it are applied automatically on save if `enableAutoSync` is used!

 ## TODO